Sreehari425/presenceforge/docs/ERROR_HANDLING.md

 # Error Handling Guide

-A comprehensive guide to handling errors in PresenceForge.
+A guide to handling errors in PresenceForge (subject to change).

 > ⚠️ **WARNING:** PresenceForge is an experimental, hobby project (v0.0.0).
 Features are partially tested, may break, and should **not** be used in production.
 > ⚠️ **NOTE:** This feature is experimental/untested.
 Use at your own risk.